 Regardless of your management origin story, one thing is for certain: Most of us were woefully unprepared for a career in management.

-A study examining 17,000 worldwide leaders found that most managers did not receive any form of management or leadership training until 10 years into the job.
+A study examining 17,000 worldwide leaders found that most managers did not receive any form of management or leadership development training until 10 years into the job.
 That’s 10 years of practicing management, in charge of other people’s workplace contributions and overall career trajectory while relatively unskilled and untrained.
 Imagine instead that you were practicing medicine or law or a skilled trade without proper training – yep, disaster.

 The truth is though that most people are promoted because they have reached a level of mastery in their current job, not necessarily because they are ready for management.
 Whether right or wrong, much of the job really is learned while on the job.
 Here’s another truth: hindsight is 20:20.